Luc Gauthier

 Joseph Marcel Luc Gauthier (born April 19, 1964) is a Canadian professional ice hockey scout and former player.
 He was born in Longueuil, Quebec.
 As a youth, he played in the 1975 and 1977 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Longueuil.
-Gauthier played three games in the National Hockey League for the Montreal Canadiens, and played most of his career in the minor professional leagues.
+Gauthier played three games in the National Hockey League for the Montreal Canadiens during the 1990–91 season, and played most of his career, from 1985 to 1997, in the minor professional leagues.